* Return to Syllabus Page

 Instructor: Juan Cole Telephone: 763-1599; e-mail:

-This course treats the emergence of the modern Middle East in the modern period, roughly from the late 18th century to the present.
-It deals with reformist attempts to meet the European challenge, the age of colonialism, the rise of nationalism, development strategies of socialism and capitalism, the impact of Israeli and Palestinian nationalism, the petroleum factor, the Islamic Revolution in Iran, Saddam Hussein's Iraq, the Gulf War and the war on terror.
-Grading is based upon a midterm, a short paper and a final.
+The modern Middle East has been one of the more dynamic and geo-politically crucial areas of the world.
+This exciting course covers the past two centuries and right up to the present.
+It treats not just high politics but the compelling stories of the people at all levels of society--including women, peasant farmers and workers--who made this history.
+It deals with Ottoman reformist attempts to meet the European challenge, the age of British and French colonialism, the rise of nationalism, development strategies of socialism and capitalism, the impact of Israeli and Palestinian nationalism, the petroleum factor, the emergence of Muslim fundamentalism, the Islamic Revolution in Iran, Saddam Hussein's Iraq, and the US war on terror.
+Grading is based upon class attendance (required), a midterm, and a final.

 Required texts: (Available at Shaman Drum, 313 S. State St., tel.
 662-7407, and at Reserve Reading Room, Shapiro Undergraduate Library):